JMGama/WhatsApp-Scraping/README.md

 # WhatsApp-Scraping
-Python script to get WhatsApp iformation frrom WhatsApp Web
+Python script to get WhatsApp information from WhatsApp Web